 In my view, schools should do two key things:

-Take a broad approach and include: administrative costs, operational costs, IT costs, extra-curricular costs, and costs of filling a new enrolment.
-Remember, this assessment doesn’t necessarily need to be precise.
+Take a broad, yet as accurate as possible approach and include: administrative costs, operational costs, IT costs, extra-curricular costs, and costs of filling a new enrolment.
 Once you’ve completed this, be sure to file the assessment and review it annually.

 Update the clause in your Enrolment Agreement so that it includes a reference to the assessment being a pre-estimate of the loss sustained by providing insufficient notice.
 Remember, the wording is important here!

-For more information on updating your school’s enrolment agreement, get in touch with Ben and the team at Clifford Gouldson Lawyers for advice.
+For more information on updating your school’s enrolment agreement, get in touch with the team at Clifford Gouldson Lawyers for advice.